-The City of Abbotsford is undertaking AgRefresh, a three stage planning process to review agricultural policies, bylaws, and regulations, and to establish a framework for ongoing bylaw compliance for land within the Agricultural Land Reserve (ALR).
-AgRefresh will update Official Community Plan (OCP) policy and Zoning Bylaw regulation, and prepare a bylaw compliance approach for farming areas.
+In August 2022, the City of Abbotsford completed AgRefresh, a three stage planning process to review and update agricultural policies, bylaws, and regulations, and to establish a framework for improving bylaw compliance for lands within the Agricultural Land Reserve (ALR).
+The AgRefresh project delivered updated Official Community Plan (OCP) policy and Zoning Bylaw regulation, and prepared a bylaw compliance approach for farming areas.

 About AgRefresh